Gianmarco Zigoni: Genoa

 In July 2010, Zigoni was transferred to Genoa in co-ownership for €3.75 million, as part of the deal that saw defender Sokratis Papastathopoulos join Milan.
 With the youth team of his new club Zigoni scored two goals in the Supercoppa Primavera, as Genoa defeated 5–0 his former Milan teammates to secure the trophy.
 However, he failed to get any first-team appearances in his first months at the club.

 Subsequently, on 29 January 2011, Zigoni was sent out on loan to Serie B club Frosinone.
 In his short stint with the club, he made a mere six appearances with a single goal, and Frosinone ended being relegated to the third tier at the end of the season.

-Milan return and loans
+AC Milan return and loans

-On 24 May 2011, Milan re-acquired the second half of Zigoni from Genoa for the same fee, before being sent on loan to Avellino for the season.
+On 24 May 2011, AC Milan re-acquired the second half of Zigoni from Genoa for the same fee, before being sent on loan to Avellino for the season.
 Next season he was sent on another loan spell to Serie B club Pro Vercelli.
 However, during the January transfer window he was called back and sent on a second loan spell to Avellino.
 Avellino promoted to Serie B at the end of season.

-On 29 July 2013 he was signed by Italian third division club U.S. Lecce, re-joining teammate Giacomo Beretta and Marcus Diniz.
+On 29 July 2013, he was signed by Italian third division club U.S. Lecce, re-joining teammate Giacomo Beretta and Marcus Diniz.
 Next season, he moved to Monza, once again on loan.
-On 8 January 2015 Zigoni was released by Monza.
+On 8 January 2015, Zigoni was released by Monza.
 He was signed by SPAL on loan.
 The loan was extended on 13 July 2015, and again on 15 July 2016.